medizininformatik-initiative/usecase-cord-support/Studienprotokolle/Versorgungsmonitoring/README.md

    ### Changes to support birthdate that conatins only year (in YYYY format)

-   If the birthdate of a patient is in 'YYYY' format in Patient Resource of FHIR server then it had to changed to 'YYYY-MM-DD' format otherwise following error will occur while computing the age of the pattient
+   If the birthdate of a patient is in 'YYYY' format in Patient Resource of FHIR server then birthdate had to be changed to include 'YYYY-MM-DD' format.
+Otherwise following error will occur while computing the age of the patient
 ```
       Error in charToDate(x):
            character string is not in standard unambiguous format